ccelikanil/DFMI/README.md

 ## ⚙️ Current capabilities
 - Fileless payload delivery for initial access and/or post-exploitation --leave no files behind
 - Cross-platform operation: Generate your payloads either from Linux(*) or Windows **--see Module 2 for technical constraints on Linux
+- IPv6 addresses are supported
+- SSL-encrypted (https) C2 servers are supported
 - Inject backdoors as **"CustomActions"** into **any** MSI package --whether it is signed or unsigned
 - Preserve Authenticode signatures on signed MSIs using MST transforms
 - Generate standalone backdoor MSI packages with custom metadata